tushar-sharma/tushar-sharma.github.io/_posts/2023-08-19-week3-august-reflection-2023.md

 ### Tennis

 I am trying to improve my backend return.
+I had a an hour coaching with Zack for tennis for $50.
+He showed me how to use a backhand properly.
+I am still trying to improve it.

 https://www.youtube.com/watch?v=NSQSnyVZK5k